RIDDLESDOWN

 1. Density:

-Are the proposals in excess of the densities reflected in the adjoining properties ?
+Are the proposals in excess of the densities reflected in the adjoining properties?
 Are the new building(s) being crammed in across the site with a loss of spacing.
 Is the density out of character with the area?
-Government policy up unto June 2010, encouraged a higher density of residential development within existing settlements than might have been considered acceptable a few years ago.
+The coalition Government’s NPPF policy in 2012, encouraged a higher density of residential development within existing settlements than might have been considered acceptable a few years ago.
 This included infilling within existing residential areas.
-However, the coalition Government changed this “garden grabbing” approach in June 2010, and so objections based primarily on the density of the proposed development or on alleged overdevelopment of the site, could be used as persuasive arguments against such proposals.
-The effect of the development on the character of the neighbourhood has always been, and remains, a factor which may lead to the refusal of planning permission, so you and neighbours should not hesitate to raise issues of density and possible overdevelopment of the site as well as the adverse impact which the proposed development might have on the character of the neighbourhood.
+The effect of the development on the character of the neighbourhood has always been and remains, a factor which may lead to the refusal of planning permission, so you and neighbours should not hesitate to raise issues of density and possible overdevelopment of the site as well as the adverse impact which the proposed development might have on the character of the neighbourhood.
+The London Plan 2021 is also part of Croydon’s development plan and Table 3.1 gives guidance on the Minimum internal space standards for new dwellings, available on this link

 Will there be loss of character in the area that affects the street scene with the proposed development.
 If the application is for flats and there are mainly houses in the close proximity, then say so.
-The Council's own planning policy (H5) says that 'residential development on back garden and back land sites will only be permitted where it respects the character and protects the amenity of adjoining residential areas.
+Usually 'residential development on back garden and back land sites will only be permitted where it respects the character and protects the amenity of adjoining residential areas.
 The form, layout and site area should respect the existing character'.

-3. Parking facilities on the site or on public roads and effect on through traffic :
+4. Parking facilities on the site or on public roads and effect on through traffic:

 If the development is large or inappropriate with windows/balconies/patios that may overlook adjacent property owners, with a subsequent significant loss of privacy, then say so.